georgeli88/RepData_PeerAssessment2/README.md

 RepData_PeerAssessment2
 =======================

 Peer Assessment 2 for Reproducible Research

+Please open PA2.md for the project report.